FDA to import more Chinese cancer drugs amid shortage

-(The Hill) – The Food and Drug Administration (FDA) is opening the way for more cancer drugs from China as the U.S. continues to deal with an ongoing shortage in key chemotherapy treatments.
+(The Hill) – The Food and Drug Administration is opening the way for more cancer drugs from China as the U.S. continues to deal with an ongoing shortage of key chemotherapy treatments.

 A spokesperson for the FDA confirmed on Monday that the agency is permitting 10 additional lots of the common cancer drug cisplatin to be distributed by the Chinese company Qilu Pharmaceutical.